 In addition to scheduled donations, our donors have the option of being available on an emergency basis. thus allowing our hospital to call you in the case of an emergency to see if you are free to bring your dog in for an emergency donation.

-All of our donors make a commitment of 1 year as a donor and recheck their blood work on a yearly basis.
+All of our donors are asked to make a commitment of 1 year as a donor.
+If they wish to remain in the program, we recheck their blood work on a yearly basis.